core-wg/href/draft-ietf-core-href.md

   The user information can not be expressed in CRIs.

-* URIs with an authority but a completely empty path (e.g., `http://example.com`)

-  CRIs with an authority component always produce at least a slash in the path component.

-  For generic schemes, the conversion of `scheme://example.com` to a CRI is impossible because no CRI produces a URI with an authority not followed by a slash following the rules of {{cri-to-uri}}.
-  Most schemes do not distinguish between the empty path and the path containing a single slash when an authority is set (as recommended in {{RFC3986}}).
-  For these schemes, that equivalence allows converting even the slash-less URI to a CRI (which, when converted back, produces a slash after the authority).

 ## Constraints not expressed by the data model

 There are syntactically valid CRIs and CRI references that can not be converted into a URI or URI reference, respectively.